 Life as a start up business is tough.
-Of the 200,000 new businesses that begin their journey every year in the UK, around 20% will fail in their first year and 60% will go bust after three.
+Of the 200,000 new businesses that begin their journey every year in the UK,.
 There are many reasons why this might happen, but outside of a business finding there is a lack of market or need for their services, the primary most reason for failure lies in cash flow problems.

 Cash flow is the lifeblood of any business, so if it becomes stunted in any way, trouble starts brewing quickly.
 Because of this, many small businesses seek external financing solutions to address their issues.
 If your main problem as a business lies in the unfortunately common phenomenon of late payments sitting on your sales ledger, invoice financing could be the answer you’re looking for.
 But what is invoice financing, and how can it address your late payment woes?